Cactus Cu-Au-Ag Breccia Pipe

 The Cactus project comprises of at least three intrusive, hydrothermal breccia pipes including the historic Cactus copper-gold-silver mine.

 Mineralization is hosted within a series of outcropping quartz-tourmaline-chalcopyrite-pyrite breccia pipes.
-The Cactus, Comet and New Year pipes, as well as two others not previously mined (Colburn and Purity,) are aligned along a west-northwest trending structural corridor some 1,000m long by up to 400m wide.
-The breccia pipes appear to have preferentially developed in areas where the west northwest structural corridor has been cut by northeast trending cross faults.
+The Cactus, Comet and New Year pipes, as well as two others not previously mined (Colburn and Purity,) are aligned along a west-northwest trending structural corridor 1,000m long by up to 400m wide.
+The breccia pipes appear to have preferentially developed in areas where the structural corridor is cut by northeast-trending cross faults.

-- significant historical production from the central Cactus breccia pipe which was mined across an area of approximately 200m long by up to 55m in width and to a depth of 275m.
+- Significant historical production from the central Cactus breccia pipe, which was mined across an area 200m long by up to 55m wide to 275m depth.

-- subsequent drilling at Cactus defined wide zones of copper mineralisation remaining within the mined area;
+- Wide zones of copper mineralisation remaining within the mined area defined in subsequent drilling;

-- indications of a widening mineralisation at depth from historic mining data (level maps) and drilling.
+- iIndications of a widening mineralisation at depth from historic mining data (level maps) and drilling.

-Historical mining at the Cactus mine occurred until 1915 and stopped due to mining activities having reached the boundary of the mining claim.
+Historical mining at the Cactus mine occurred until 1915 and stopped when mining activities reached the mining claim boundary.
 Alderan now holds the mineral rights to all adjoining titles.

 For Cactus images click here